dskemp/courtdata/content/cases/ot2014/13-1034/index.md

 - immigration law
 summary: "Petitioner Mellouli’s Kansas conviction for concealing unnamed pills in his sock did not “relat[e] to a controlled substance” for purposes of triggering removal under 8 U.S.C. § 1227(a)(2)(B)(i)."
 ---
+Petitioner Mellouli’s Kansas conviction for concealing unnamed pills in his sock did not “relat[e] to a controlled substance” for purposes of triggering removal under 8 U.S.C. § 1227(a)(2)(B)(i).